The 19 defendants charged in the Georgia RICO case

 Mr Shafer presided over a meeting of fraudulent electors in December 2020, which Mr Sill attended.

 Other defendants include Trevian Kutti, who joined a pressure campaign against election worker Ruby Freeman, who was subject to relentless harassment and abuse over false claims that she manipulated election results.
+Stephen Lee and William Lewis Floyd are also implicated in the effort to intimidate election workers.

+The indictment also charges Trump-connected attorney Ray Smith III, who amplified false election claims during a state legislative hearing, and Robert Cheeley, who led litigation surrounding the 2020 election and falsely claimed during a legislative hearing that election workers were double- and triple-counting votes.